sanjeevai/ML-Capstone/report.md

 1. objective='regression'

-This indicates that we ae doing a regression problem.
+This indicates that we are doing a regression problem.

 2. num_leaves=31